Hero, Hub, Hygiene – YouTube Strategy for Brands (w/ Gillette Case Study)

 Not every brand needs to focus on entertaining its audience; in fact, oftentimes content that is strictly entertaining is not going to be the most valuable to the target audience.
 In Gillette’s case, they provided value by supplying useful information that their target consumers were already looking for.

 Many brands are creating content that is so overwhelmingly transparently self-serving as to be off-putting for consumers.
 Hundreds of thousands of dollars don’t solve the issue either.
 Driving views to your video may boost your view count, but if engagement drops off after the first 5 seconds, is that content valuable?
-I’d argue you’ve effectively created content that acts as a “leaky bucket” which is inefficient in its inability to convert consumers to subscribers (or even get them to watch a full video) and in its inability to make a lasting impression with consumers – or which may,even worse, alienate them entirely.
+I’d argue you’ve effectively created content that acts as a “leaky bucket” which is inefficient in its inability to convert consumers to subscribers (or even get them to watch a full video) and in its inability to make a lasting impression with consumers – which may alienate them entirely.

 Going forward, brands can’t rely on capturing lightning in a bottle with a viral video.
 Instead, a brand channel needs to have a solid foundation of Hero, Hub, and Hygiene content to draw viewers in and turn an audience into a community.
 This allows them to iterate and optimize for success over time.